Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Methods

 \subsubsection{\it 3D-FSE Experiment.}

 For 3D-FSE, two cycle Wave-Shuffling data were acquired at the maximum possible amplitude of 22 mT/m.
 This corresponds to the lowest number of cycles such that the echo spacing and echo train length of the acquisition is within $20\%$ of prior work \cite{polak2019highly}.
+Note that this is a variable flip angle acquisition with stimulated echoes, allowing for the reconstruction of images at later echo-times compared to conventional spin-echo imaging.
 The echo spacing was 4.32 milliseconds, the TR was 3.2 seconds, the BW was 592 Hz per pixel and the middle echo was acquired at an echo time of 557 milliseconds.
-The data was acquired at a prospective acceleration of $R_{4.491}$.
+The data was acquired with an acquisition time of 151 seconds.

-\tab The signal evolutions were simulated using Extended Phase Graphs \cite{weigel2015extended}.
-The flip angle train used during acquisition was saved and the simulations were generated assuming $T_1$ values of $[200, 400, 800, 1400, 2000, 4000]$ in milliseconds, and $T_2$ values in the range $[20, 2000]$ milliseconds with a step size of $2$ milliseconds.
-(FSE has a weak dependence on $T_1$ \cite{tamir2017t2}, hence a smaller range of $T_1$ values were used for simulation.)
-Through the SVD, the signal ensemble is observed to be well represented by a rank two subspace ($< 0.5 \%$ error) and consequently a temporal basis of rank two was used.

-\tab The reconstruction was allowed to run for 1000 FISTA iterations.
-This increase to the number of iterations was because the 3D-FSE Wave-Shuffling optimization converged much more slowly compared to the MPRAGE Wave-Shuffling optimization.
+\tab The reconstruction was allowed to run for 500 FISTA\cite{beck2009fast} iterations with the locally low-rank constraint.